openapi-ts/openapi-typescript/CONTRIBUTING.md

 schemas.

-_Note: don’t update the `yaml` schemas with your own custom additions (but if the official versions have updated, then it’s fine to upadte them here).
+_Note: don’t update the `yaml` schemas with your own custom additions (but if the official versions have updated, then it’s fine to update them here).
 If you’d like to add your schema for testing, then please add them as a new schema, and add them to `./expected/*.ts`._

 #### Regenerating schemas